 Office: DC F-101

-Dance Science majors should make an appointment with Professor Clippinger by signing up for a meeting time on the appointment schedule outside her office.
+Additionally, those who are interested or currently pursuing the option in Dance Science should also make an appointment with Professor Karen Clippinger by signing up for a meeting time on the appointment schedule outside her office in DC-F207.

 BFA in Dance